phac-nml/metadatatransformation/README.md

 ## Categorize Parameters

-This code is expecting a specific set of metadata headers:
+This transformation is expecting a specific set of metadata headers:

 - `host_scientific_name`: Scientific / latin name of host species (ie. _Genus species_)
 - `host_common_name`: The common name for host species